osg-htc/operations/docs/services/topology-contacts-data.md

 The contacts repo is hosted on BitBucket.
 You will need an Atlassian account for access to BitBucket.
 The account you use for OSG JIRA should work.
-Once you have an account, request access from Brian Lin or Mat Selmeci.
+Once you have an account, request access from Brian Lin, Mat Selmeci, or Derek Weitzel.
 You should then be able to go to <https://bitbucket.org/opensciencegrid/contact/>.